Seattle Airport Transportation: Comparisons of All Ground Transportation Options

 Jump to: Bus | Light Link Rail | Shuttle | Ride Share Apps Taxi | Car Rental | Airport Car Service

-And while there is a wide variety of transfer options that connect Sea-Tac, as it is often abbreviated, with Seattle and neighboring Bellevue, choosing the right one can be a little overwhelming.
+And while there are many transfer options connecting Sea-Tac with Seattle and neighboring Bellevue, choosing the right one can be a little overwhelming.

-Twelve miles separate the airport from the city, but that can take you anywhere from quick 20 minutes to up to an hour, depending on the means of transportation.
+Twelve miles separate the airport from the city, but that can take you anywhere from a quick 20 minutes to an hour, depending on the mode of transportation.

-From public transit to share rides, cabs, shuttles, and limousine service, consider this your all-in-one guide on everything you need to know to plan your reliable transfer from and to Seattle Airport.
+From public transit to shared rides, cabs, shuttles, and private car service, consider this your all-in-one guide to planning your reliable transfer to and from Seattle Airport.

 Woman sitting at the airport talking on the phone, corporate travel